Cops round up trio of pigs on Sunrise Highway

 Suffolk police on Friday helped round up a trio of pigs that had escaped from a trailer and leapt into eastbound traffic on Sunrise Highway between Sayville and Bohemia, officials said.

-Five Fifth Precinct officers and two sergeants canvassed the busy stretch of highway to help collect the animals, which were being transported to a rescue site shortly before 11:30 a.m., police said in a news release.
+Five Fifth Precinct officers and two sergeants canvassed the busy stretch of highway shortly before 11:30 a.m. to help collect the animals, which were being transported to an East Quogue rescue site, police said in a news release.

 Martinez, Sgt.
 Peter Hansen and Officers Michael Sheehan, Brian Drew, John Jantzen, Patrick O’Callaghan and Alison Hall helped catch the pigs along with employees of the Sayville Animal Hospital and Town of Islip employees, police said.